 Anxiety is often intensely physical.
 You may notice a sinking or tight feeling in your stomach, sweaty palms, shakiness in your limbs, a pounding heart, shortness of breath.
 You may feel stiff, even frozen with fear; or so agitated that you can barely hold still.
 Sometimes the symptoms assault us so suddenly and severely that we call it a panic ‘attack’.

-Psychologically, anxiety may beseige you with worries about the future, torment you with replays of the past, or fill you with a terrible sense of dread.
+Psychologically, anxiety may beseige you with worries about the future, or fill you with a terrible sense of dread.
 If your thoughts are running round in circles, you may well have trouble sleeping.
 You may feel ashamed of not being able to control anxiety, or even feel bullied by your own thoughts.

 Why Do We Get Anxious?